Enjoying our puzzle hints?

 Green group: OINTMENT

-These words are all types of substances applied to the skin for medicinal or cosmetic purposes, often providing relief or protection.
+These words are all types of substances or actions used to apply or create ointments, often for medicinal or cosmetic purposes.

 Blue group: ZODIAC SYMBOLS